jennego/dressage/README.md

 Currently has EC walk/trot and EC/USEF training level tests only.

 A mobile-friendly dressage test directory.
+Wondering what your test is?
+Last minute look up?
+No time to print?
+Easily view your test from your phone or tablet!

 All tests copyright of their respective copyright holders.
 Mobile app planned for future.
+Other tests (eventing, working equitation, FEI, para-equestrian) may be added on request or as time permits.

-Dressage is an equestrian sport and is with the exception of freestyle is a fixed set of patterns called 'tests'.
+For non-equestrians: Dressage is an equestrian sport and is with the exception of freestyle is a fixed set of patterns called 'tests'.

 Don't go around studying the wrong test!!